codeforsanjose/renters-rights/README.md

 ## How to Run This

-Set up the following dependencies
+First, set up the following dependencies:

 | Dependency      | Version       |
 | --------------: |--------------:|